Earthquakes on May 9, 2026

 55.5 km---✓ ReviewedUSGS →

-A magnitude 2.5 seismic event took place near Rat Islands, Aleutian Islands, Alaska on May 9, 2026 at 19:03 UTC.
-The event originated approximately 55.5 km below the surface, classifying it as shallow crustal.
-Geolocation places the event at 51.507°N, 178.407°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+At 19:03 UTC on May 9, 2026, a magnitude 2.5 tremor occurred near Rat Islands, Aleutian Islands, Alaska.
+The hypocenter lay at 55.5 km, placing this in the shallow crustal category.
+The epicenter is at 51.507°, 178.407°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 Legend: